Clare of Assisi: Legacy

 Many places, including churches, convents, schools, hospitals, towns, and counties, are named for Saint Clare, Santa Clara, or other variants.
 Lake Saint Clair, between Lake Erie and Lake Huron, was navigated and named on her feast day in 1679.
 The Saint Clair River, St. Clair Shores, Michigan, and St. Clair County, Michigan were also consequently named for her.

 Mission Santa Clara, founded by Spanish missionaries in Northern California in 1777, has given its name to the university, city, county, and Santa Clara Valley, the valley in which it sits, the latter of which has been famously nicknamed "Silicon Valley" since the 1970s.

 Some 260 mi to the southeast of Santa Clara Valley, Southern California's Santa Clara River gave its name to the nearby city of Santa Clarita.

 The early California missions were founded by Franciscan Friars, who had a special devotion to Saint Clare.

 Santa Clara Pueblo, New Mexico, celebrates its Santa Clara Feast Day annually on 12 August, as the feast was celebrated before the 1969 calendar change.

 The first convent in Cuba, Convento de Santa Clara de Asis, was dedicated to Saint Clare, as well as her namesake city and its cathedral, Catedral de Santa Clara de Asís.

 Columbus's ship known as Niña, which visited Cuba twice, was officially named Santa Clara.

 Clare is one of five characters in the oratorio Laudato si', composed in 2016 by Peter Reulein on a libretto by Helmut Schlegel, the others being an angel, Mary, Francis of Assisi, and Pope Francis.

 Clare of Assisi is remembered in the Church of England and other churches of the Anglican Communion with a Lesser Festival on 11 August.

+She was played by Dolores Hart - who later became a nun herself - in the 1961 film Francis of Assisi.